5yutan5/setup-poetry-env/README.md

 ### Use wrapper around `poetry install` commands

-`poetry-install--only: 'docs'` is the same as poetry install --only docs.
+`poetry-install--only: 'docs'` is the same as `poetry install --only docs`.

 ```yml
       - uses: 5yutan5/setup-poetry-env@v1